|College sports try to fend off blitz from economy|

 |Saturday, 15 November 2008 07:45|

 Thomas is the head coach, so to speak, for fundraising season.

 Normally, it's not much trouble getting folks to fork over hundreds or even thousands of dollars for the chance to sit between the hedges for every home game.

 But these are hardly routine times.
 The economy has plunged into one of its worst crises since the Great Depression, with little hope of quick turnaround.
 The downturn couldn't have come at a worse time for big-time athletic programs, which are just getting started on their fundraising and ticket-selling drives for next season.

-he downturn becomes increasingly severe.
+severe.
 They're hoping fans' devotion - some would call it obsession - will bail colleges out.